 A rational vacuum agent would suck up dirt then dump it back to be sucked up again...

 This will not lead to a clean floor

-Performance measure: "-50 points per room dirty after action and -1 point per move"
+Performance measure: "-50 points per time step a state is dirty and -1 point per move"

 Is our agent rational (with the proposed agent program) if...